THIS DATE IN HISTORY: Oct. 15

 1983: The Blackhawks and Maple Leafs combine to score five goals in a span of 1:24, setting an NHL record for the fastest five goals by two teams.
 The Blackhawks score three of the five goals during the record-setting outburst, which runs from 16:49 to 18:13 of the second period, but Toronto wins the game 10-8 at Maple Leaf Gardens.

-1988: Mario Lemieux scores two goals and has six assists for an eight-point game in the Pittsburgh Penguins' 9-2 defeat of the St. Louis Blues at Civic Arena in Pittsburgh.
+1988: Mario Lemieux scores two goals and has six assists for an eight-point game in the Pittsburgh Penguins' 9-2 victory against the St. Louis Blues at Civic Arena in Pittsburgh.
 Lemieux's linemate, Rob Brown, gets his first NHL hat trick.

-2009: Nicklas Lidstrom becomes the first European-born NHL defenseman to reach 1,000 points when he gets two assists in the Detroit Red Wings' 5-2 victory against the Kings at Joe Louis Arena.
+2009: Nicklas Lidstrom becomes the first NHL defenseman born in Europe to reach 1,000 points.
+The native of Sweden reaches the milestone with two assists in the Detroit Red Wings' 5-2 victory against the Kings at Joe Louis Arena.